 We maintain a system of disclosure controls and procedures, as defined in Exchange Act Rule 13a-15(e), which is designed to provide reasonable assurance that information, which is required to be disclosed in our reports filed pursuant to the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), is accumulated and communicated to management in a timely manner.
 At the end of the period covered by this report, we carried out an evaluation, under the supervision and with the participation of our management, including our Chief Executive Officer and our Chief Financial Officer, of the effectiveness of the design and operation of our disclosure controls and procedures pursuant to Exchange Act Rule 13a-15(b).
-Based upon that evaluation, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures as of the end of the period covered by this report were effective.
+Based upon that evaluation, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures as of the end of the period covered by this report were not effective as a result of the material weaknesses described in the Form 10-K for the year ended December 31, 2010 which continue to exist at June 30, 2011.

-Changes in Internal Control over Financial Reporting.
+Changes in Internal Control over Financial Reporting

-During the first quarter of 2011, we upgraded our accounting software system to address the material weaknesses that we identified in 2010 and improve our periodic financial statement reporting process.
+During the second quarter of 2011, we took the following measures to address the material weaknesses that we identified in 2010 and improve our periodic financial statement reporting process: